ibm-js/delite/docs/load.md

 theme={theme widget} to force a specific theme through the browser URL input.

+The available theme ids are:
+ - bootstrap
-The available theme ids are bootstrap, holodark (theme introduced in Android 3.0), blackberry, and bootstrap.
+ - holodark (theme introduced in Android 3.0),
+ - ios

  The theme names are case-sensitive.